Lucas1774/controller-adapter/README.md

 # Usage

-Just double-click the .bat or .exe files.
+Just double-click the .bat file.
 Use Windows' Game Controllers to map button ID to button in the `config.json` file.
+In some controllers, the pad inputs are handled differently, and don't need id mapping.
+In others, they are regular buttons.
+The program will correctly handle either.
+Back triggers are similar in this aspect, and can be either buttons or analog axis.
+It is possible to configure whether the program is activated on boot or not, as well as it is to map a button to toggle activation.
+When deactivated, it will just listen to an activation input.

+## Swarm

 The program uses the next button to action map (I didn't want to make this configurable for such a small game, and it is possible to either edit the code or hack a solution through the button ID to button map.
 Mind that trigger buttons are considered analog sticks for most controllers though):

     START -> ESCAPE
     L1 -> E